AI Search

 Earlier this week we covered Google's launch of Ask Maps, the Gemini-powered search inside Google Maps that answers customer questions by reading business profiles and reviews semantically.
 Today, the argument that follows from it — one I think most business owners haven't internalized yet:

-You already own a world-class dataset.
+You already own the dataset AI is looking for.
 It's your reviews.
 And it's sitting right under your nose.

 The short version